AndrejsAbrickis/flag-icons/README.md

 ### GoSquared's Flag Icon Set

-Hughe thank you to GoSquared for making this icon set.
+Huge thank you to GoSquared for making this icon set.
 I just cloned their repo to create a npm package.

 Here you'll find all the files available in [GoSquared's Flag Icon Set][1] and the tools useed to generate the downloadable file.